-Service Authorizations
+Service Authorizations:

-Providers are responsible for obtaining prior authorization before delivery of services.
-In some circumstances, initially, a verbal authorization will be given by the IDT staff which should be documented by the provider and the IDT staff.
-A verbal prior authorization from the IDT staff allows the provider to initiate the service immediately.
-A verbal authorization must be followed up as a written authorization within 48 hours.
-While LCI may not be the primary payer source, a prior authorization from LCI is required for payment of co-payments.
-LCI requests all contracted providers notify the IDT staff when a Medicare service is being administered, to ensure coordination of care for LCI member.
-Additionally, if co-payment is necessary or if primary payer funding ends, the IDT staff need to complete the RAD process which explores all options available to meet the member's health and safety needs and determines the most effective way to address the member's LTC Outcome.
-This process requires collaboration between the member, family supports, and the provider involved.
+Providers are responsible for obtaining prior authorization before delivering services.
+In some cases, a verbal authorization may be granted by the Interdisciplinary Team (IDT) staff.
+It is essential that both the provider and the IDT staff document this verbal authorization.
+This allows the provider to initiate the service immediately.
+However, a verbal authorization must be followed up with a written authorization within 48 hours.

+Although LCI may not be the primary payer source, prior authorization is required for the payment of co-payments.
+We ask all contracted providers to notify the IDT staff when a Medicare service is being administered to ensure coordinated care for LCI members.
+Additionally, if a co-payment is necessary or if the primary payer funding ends, the IDT staff will complete the RAD process.
+This process explores all options available to meet the member's health and safety needs and determines the most effective way to achieve the member's long-term care outcomes.
+Collaboration between the member, family supports, and the involved provider is crucial during this process.

-The service authorization will include:
+The service authorization will include the following information:

-- the name of the member
+- The name of the member

-- the type of service to be provided
+- The type of service to be provided

-- the number of units (amount of service) to be provided
+- The number of units (amount of service) to be provided

-- the rate per unit for the service or item
+- The rate per unit for the service or item

-- the funding source
+- The funding source

-- the duration of the service to be provided
+- The duration of the service to be provided

-To obtain a Care Manager's or Nurse Care Manager's name and telephone number, contact your local LCI branch or call 1-877-227-3335.
+To obtain a Care Manager's or Nurse Care Manager's name and telephone number, please contact your local LCI branch or call 1-877-227-3335.

-When an LCI member needs a service within the benefit package after hours, contact the afterhours authorization number at (920) 906-5177 or 866-359-9438.
-LCI after hours authorization line has staff available outside of LCI standard business hours of operation Monday- Friday, 8:00am - 4:30pm.
-The afterhours line is available 7 days per week outside of business hours, have the authority to authorize services in the Family Care benefit package and are familiar with the provider network.
+If an LCI member requires a service within the benefit package after hours, please contact the after-hours authorization number at (920) 906-5177 or 866-359-9438.
+The LCI after-hours authorization line has staff available outside of LCI's standard business hours of operation (Monday - Friday, 8:00~AM-4:30~PM).
+This line is available 7 days per week outside of business hours and has the authority to authorize services in the Family Care benefit package.
+The staff is also familiar with the provider network.

-Providers are not able to bill for payment from a member or the member's family for services that are covered in the Benefit Package that are needed to support the member's long-term care outcomes.
+Providers are not permitted to bill for payment from a member or the member's family for services covered in the Benefit Package that support the member's long-term care outcomes.